-- Don’t forget your business cards and plenty of them!
+- Don’t forget your business cards!
 It’s really handy to have a card with your photo on it – that makes it very easy for people to remember you, a definite advantage when you’re meeting loads of people.
 I discovered Your event lanyard is a great place to store your cards and those of people you meet.

 - Put away your phone.
 Or at least switch off your emails.
 Be present in mind and body, it really does make a difference and is also respectful to both the presenters and your fellow attendees.
 You can always tweet in the breaks 🙂

 - Have a Captivating Statement to share when someone asks “so, what do you do?”.
 Don’t fret about this needing to be word perfect or STUNNING, but do take a few minutes to consider what you’ll say.
-I have a resource that I’m sure you’ll find handy for this that you can download right here (it’s a sneak preview from an upcoming Episode on my Your Next Chapter Podcast)
+I have a resource that I’m sure you’ll find handy for this that you can download right here and listen in to the Podcast Episode where I walk you through developing your own Captivating Statement here.

 I also found a great post from Maria Elena Duron with an easy acronym to navigate you through conversations you have at events, if you;re feeling a little nervous about meeting new people.
 Maria suggests you ask questions by following the pattern of this acronym surrounding each letter as a focus for the question: FORMULA.

 F = friends and family (i.e. Do you have any friends doing what you do?)